 Neither will be the wiser, for the couple are planning to move to Switzerland after marriage, where Ashok has been offered a job.
 Years later, I wonder how Sweta will view the city on a visit through the eyes of a Swiss resident.

 I ask Shankar, the man applying the dye, called Mehndi or Henna, how long the tattoo will last.
 He says fifteen days, then it will take another fifteen days to fade off.
-This makes sense to me as I have seen the ugly blotchy mess that is fading Henna on many a woman’s limb.
+This makes sense to me as I have seen the bruisy mess that is fading Henna.

-He tells me that this is an auspicious act, representing new beginnings.
-He also says it is one the few things that unite the two major religions in the city, Hinduism and Islam, because its use goes back not only to the ancient Vedic period of Hindu ritual but has also been used extensively in the Arab world as a form of fashion, to accentuate female sensuality after marriage.
+Shankar is keen to assert that applying Henna is an auspicious act, representing new beginnings.
+He also says it is one the few things that unite the two major religions in the city, Hinduism and Islam in that it goes back not only to the ancient Vedic period of Hindu ritual but has also been used extensively in the Arab world as a form of fashion, to accentuate female sensuality after marriage.

-I ask Shankar if this is a family tradition; “no,” he replies, his father was a farmer, he says, adding that he had to work his way for many years to this prime location at the corner of Rashbehari Avenue and Hindustan Park.
-I inquire as to exactly how he managed to gain the much-coveted position, knowing that such stalls are not sanctioned by the municipality.
-It is not a question that he seems comfortable to answer as evidenced by his folded hands, nervous smile, and head moving side-to-side.
+I ask Shankar if this is a family tradition; “no,” he replies, his father was a farmer, he says, adding that he had to work his way up, for many years, to this prime location at the corner of Rashbehari Avenue and Hindustan Park.
+How did he obtain this coveted position, I ask, knowing that such stalls both in demand and unsanctioned by the municipality.
+His response is nonverbal, smiling with head rocking from side-to-side.
 ‘It takes money,’ mutters one of his underlings to another boy who sits on a red stool beside the stall.
 They chuckle, knowingly.

 Moving on, I wonder aloud about the demand for his trade as I know that in the state of West Bengal, where Calcutta is located, marriages traditionally use turmeric paste in the ceremony instead of Henna.
-I remember being affectionately ambushed by turmeric wielding female relatives and the wife of a close friend with the wash of good auspices – a tincture of yellow, that would also be used on my then bride to be to make us glow before the ceremony.
+I recall being ambushed by a group of female relatives with turmeric paste on the day of my wedding- a tincture of yellow, that would also be used on my then bride to be to make us glow before the ceremony.
 My bride coloured had elaborate red designs called Aalta, painted on her fingers, and hands, the same on the soles of her feet, for applying Mehndi is not traditionally a Bengali practice.

-He tells me business is booming, that Mehndi has become so fashionable, that it is common even for Bengali women to apply it.
-In fact, in the line of five or six young ladies waiting for their turn, I see mostly Bengali-speakers.
+Shankar tells me business is booming, that Mehndi has become very fashionable in this Bengali speaking state, despite it not being traditional.
+In fact, in the line of six young ladies waiting for their turn, I hear mostly Bengali being spoken.

 I turn back to the young ladies, asking how many of them are getting arranged marriages.
-Only one raises her hand – a young girl named Padma, also pretty but much shorter than Sweta, whose long lustrous black hair nearly reaches her knees.
-She cranes her neck from one side to another, looking at the others, and widens her eyes in disbelief that she is the only one raising her hand.
+Only one raises her hand – a young girl named Padma, also pretty but much shorter than Sweta.
+Her long black hair sways around her knees as she looks to see how many hands are up.
+Her widens her eyes in disbelief that she is alone in the group.
 Her English is not strong, and she prefers to speak Hindi, which my wife translates for me, saying she is a Marwari whose whose family migrated from Rajastan to Calcutta generations ago as traders.

 I am aware of the community of merchants from the Marwar Region of South Western Rajastan, who have flourished in their many commercial endeavors since arriving.
 She is all but nineteen, and says that in her family, brides marry young in family alliances, which are made to maximize profit; her husband’s family is in real estate, and hers sells furniture.
 The marital deal seems something of a a vertical integration of the businesses.

 A bespectacled Bengali girl standing behind Padma holds a mouthful of smirk, which I cannot help but notice, asking her name.
 ‘I am called Jhinuk’, she informs me, elaborating that these days, among college-educated girls in Calcutta, only those who can’t socialize properly or come from extremely conservative families get arranged marriages.
-She says most kids date, sometimes in the open,.
+She says most kids date, often in the open,.
 Even when romance is secret, it is typical for families to come to accept the matches, even inter-religious ones.